Luncher91/A2LParser/README.md

 This library parses an A2L file according the 1.6.1 standards and provides a Java Object structure with all the data.

+It also provides an easy to use command line interface which can be used to remote control the parser by other tools and languages.
+Samples including the code generation for the data structure are available for:

+* C#
+* Typescript
+* Python

 ## Features

 * parse A2L to Java object structure